 Pulse Transformer

 It is an optimized transformer used for the transmission of electrical pulses those have extreme fall and rise times maintaining comparatively constant amplitude.
-Trigger transformer is a kind of pulse transformer and implemented to instigate some sort of activity.
-Based on the variations of the factors like operating frequency, size, inductance, voltages, power ratings, impedance and winding ability, the design of the transformer varies.
+A trigger transformer is a kind of pulse transformer and implemented to instigate some sort of activity.
+Based on the variations of the factors like operating frequency, size, inductance, voltages, power ratings, impedance, and winding ability, the design of the transformer varies.
 Using the correct winding configurations, there reduces the scope of leakage inductance, interference, and winding capacitance.

 The design of the pulse transformer varies as per the below conditions: